bjeanes/culture/README.md

 * Culture aren't like prototypes, you can't through them away.
 How do you experiment to find the right culture?
 * Being strict and intensive about hiring, but what about identifying bad hires and handling this once they're in?
 * Companies with good 'chaotic' cultures seem to dogfood or have a close relationship with what they're building (eg Github).
 Is this a prereq for effective culture?
 This would mean that only engineer probs would get solved.
+* What's the balance between hiring "culture-fits" to reduce cultural tension and forming a mono-culture?